lukakldiashvili/Unified-Renderer-Unity/README.md

 - SRP independent, works with all render pipelines.
 - Set/Get property values per renderer
-- Option to display renderer's and mesh filter's inspectors in one place, unified renderer component and hide others' contents
 - Per-material or per-renderer (global for renderer) properties

 ## Examples